wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    software library
       A collection of code that can be imported into and used by other software.
 See `software library <https://en.wikipedia.org/wiki/Library_(computing)>`__ on wikipedia for more info.

+   solenoid valve
+      A airflow-controlling valve which is actuated by a small electromagnet.
+Strictly speaking, the *solenoid* is the coil of wire which forms the electromagnet, and the *valve* is the mechanism which actually redirects airflow.
+However, the set of solenoid and valve together is often simply called "a solenoid".
+See `solenoid valve <https://en.wikipedia.org/wiki/Solenoid_valve>`__. on wikipedia for more info.

    state machine
       A programming construct that divides a problem into many discrete, well-defined, mutually-exclusive "states", then defines how the problem is solved by moving between different states.
 See `state machine <https://en.wikipedia.org/wiki/Finite-state_machine>`__ on wikipedia for more more info.